emicklei/simone/README.md

 If you postfix a variable (or plugin) with a `?` then it will print all available functions.
 If you postfix an entry with a `!` then it browse the result in a Web page.
+The last expression value is stored in the variable `_`.

 ## usage HTTP